-Technical analysis is an investment strategy which focuses on a stock’s past price and volume performance as a method of forecasting future prices.
+Technical analysis is an investment strategy that focuses on a stock's past price and volume performance as a method of forecasting future prices.

 Technical analysis is often considered the opposite of fundamental analysis, which focuses on economic, financial and other qualitative and quantitative factors.